SuperBruceJia/EEG-DL/README.md

 ## Contribution

 We always welcome contributions to help make EEG-DL Library better.
-If you would like to contribute or have any question, please feel free to email me at shuyuej@ieee.org.
+If you would like to contribute or have any questions, please don't hesitate to email me at shuyuej@ieee.org.

 ## Organizations